 Peng, A., Li, J., Nie, B., & Li, Y. (2017).
 Characteristics of teaching mathematical problem solving in China: Analysis of a lesson from the perspective of variation.
 In R. Huang & Y. Li (Eds.), Teaching and learning through variations (pp. 111-125).
 Rotterdam: Sense Publishers.

-Sorto, M.A., Wilson, A., & White, A. (in press).
+Sorto, M.A., Wilson, A., & White, A. (2018).
 Teacher knowledge and teaching practices in linguistically diverse classrooms.
 In J. Moschkovich, D. Wagner, A. Bose, J. Rodrigues, & M. Schütte (Eds.)
 Language and communication in mathematics education, international perspectives.
 Dordrecht: Springer.

 Sorto, M. A., & Bower, R. S. G. (2017).
 Quality of instruction in linguistically diverse classrooms It matters!
 In A. Fernandes, S. Crespo, & M. Civil (Eds.), Access and Equity: Promoting high quality mathematics in grades 6-8 (pp. 27-40).
 Reston, VA: NCTM.

 Strickland, S. (2016).
 Who counts as a Mathematician?
 In White, D.Y., Crespo, S., & Civil, M. (Eds.), Cases for Teacher Educators: Facilitating Conversations about Inequities in Mathematics Classrooms.
 Reston, VA: National Council of Teachers of Mathematics.